Stride, Atlassian’s Slack competitor, opens its API to all developers

 Developers also can include app cards inside conversations and create action buttons (or even build a pop-up dialog for when they need to show multiple button actions, for example).
 These buttons can both act on Stride itself (to open the app sidebar or a dialog, for example) or call on a backend service (which could be any REST endpoint).
 The team also notes that Stride apps can upload files (think presentations, videos and pictures) into conversations.

-Atlassian says about 1,000 developer signed up for early access to the API.
+Atlassian says about 1,000 developers signed up for early access to the API.

 What’s maybe more important, though, is that the company also says that “tens of thousands of teams” now use Stride.
 That’s not exactly at the same level of Slack, which has more than 6 million active users, or Microsoft Teams, which is now in use by more than 125,000 teams, but it shows there’s some momentum behind the platform.
 The modern workplace, after all, seems to have a need for an ever-increasing number of tools that provide constant interruptions.